-4.2.1 EJ Analysis for Highway Element
+4.2.1 EJ Analysis for Highway Improvements

-The EJ analysis for highway element of the 2045 MTP is performed by virtue of highway investments and displacements on the financially constrained plan that includes high priority projects and various category expenditures to addresses the most significant highway traffic problems.
+The EJ analysis for highway projects of the 2045 MTP is performed by virtue of highway investments and displacements on the financially constrained plan that includes high priority projects and various category expenditures to addresses the most significant highway traffic problems.
+The 2045 MTP mappable highway projects are overlain with the EJ target areas in Figure 4.1.